sertxudeveloper/Lyra/Lyra Documentation.md

 This command will ask you for entering the name of the user, the password and the password confirmation.

 The created user will only be able to access Lyra, but it won't be able to perform any action with the existing resources.
-We encorauge disabling the `use_permissions` parameter while configuring the Lyra users and permissions, once you've done activate it again to use permissions you just configured.
+We encourage disabling the `use_permissions` parameter while configuring the Lyra users and permissions, once you've done activate it again to use permissions you just configured.

 ## Upgrade Guide
 Lyra uses [Semantic Versioning](https://semver.org) to provide a version number.
 The version number `MAJOR.MINOR.PATCH` will increment:
-1. `MAJOR` version when Lyra has changed its core and make it incompatible with user created Resources or Vue components.
+1. `MAJOR` version when Lyra has changed its core and make it incompatible with user-created Resources or Vue components.
-2. `MINOR` version when Lyra has new components, added new functionality in a backwards-compatible manner or changes in the current available themes.
+2. `MINOR` version when Lyra has new components, new functionality in a backward-compatible manner or changes in the currently available themes.
-3. `PATCH` version when Lyra has backwards-compatible bug fixes, typo errors.
+3. `PATCH` version when Lyra has backward-compatible bug fixes, typo errors.

 Minor and patch releases should **never** contain breaking changes.